pip-services/pip-services-docs/content/en/node/commons/errors/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-commons-nodex"
 description: >
-    Todo: Rewrite this description.

     Portable and localizable Exceptions classes.
-Each Exception, in addition to a description and stack trace has a unique string code, details array (which can be used for creating localized strings).
+Each Exception has a unique string code and details array (which can be used for creating localized strings), in addition to a description and stack trace .

-    Way to use:
-    - An existing exception class can be used.
-    - A child class that extends [ApplicationException](application_exception) can we written.
-    - A exception can be wrapped around (into?) an existing application exception.

-    Exceptions are serializable.
-The exception classes themselves are not serializable, but they can be converted to ErrorDescriptions, which are serializable in one language, transferred to the receiving side, and deserialized in another language.
-After deserialization, the initial exception class can be restored.

-    Additionally: when transferring an exception from one language to another, the exception type that is closest to the initial exception type is chosen from the exceptions available in the target language.
 ---
 ---

 <div class="module-body">

+**Important points**

+- There are three ways to use these classes:
+    1. Using an existing exception class.
+    2. Creating a child class that extends [ApplicationException](application_exception).
+    3. Wrapping an exception in an existing application exception.

+- Although the exception classes themselves are not serializable, they can be converted to ErrorDescriptions, which are serializable in one language, transferred to the receiving side, and deserialized in another language.
+After deserialization, the initial exception class can be restored.

+- When transferring an exception from one language to another, the exception type that is closest to the initial exception type is chosen from the exceptions available in the target language.

 ### Classes